nextleap-project/countermitm/source/new.rst

 The following messages can be tampered with (assuming that the adversary has learned Alice and Bob public keys, for a worst case scenario):

-1. Cleartext "vc-request" sent from Bob to Alice in step 2
+1. Cleartext "vc-request" sent from Bob to Alice in step 2, with a substituted Bob-MITM key

-- In step 3, Alice cannot distinguish the MITM key inserted by the adversary from Bob's real key, since she has not seen Bob's key in the past.
-Thus, she will follow the protocol an reply "vc-auth-request" encrypted with the key provided by the adversary.
+   In step 3, Alice cannot distinguish the MITM key inserted by the adversary from Bob's real key, since she has not seen Bob's key in the past.
+   Thus, she will follow the protocol and send a "vc-auth-request" message encrypted with Bob-MITM.

-2. The attacker can decrypt the content of this message but it will fail to cause a successful completion of the protocol:
+2. The adversary can decrypt the content of the ``vc-auth-request`` message but it will fail to cause a successful completion of the protocol:

    - **failed Alice-impersonation**: If the provider substitutes the "vc-auth-required" message (step 3) from Alice to Bob with a Alice-MITM key, then the protocol terminates with 4a because the key does not match ``Alice_FP`` from step 1.

    - **failed Bob-impersonation**: If the provider forwards the step 3 "vc-auth-request" message unmodified to Bob, then Bob will in 4b send the "vc-request-with-auth" message encrypted to Alice's true key.
      There are now three possibilities for the attacker:

      * dropping the message, which will terminate the protocol without success.

      * create a fake message, which requires to guess the challenge ``AUTH`` that Bob received through the out of band channel.
        This guess will only be correct in 2**{-64}.
-Thus, with overwhelming probability Alice will detect the forgery in step 5 and the protocol terminates without success.
+       Thus, with overwhelming probability Alice will
+       detect the forgery in step 5 and the protocol terminates without success.

      * forward Bob's original message to Alice.
-Since this message contains Bob's key fingerprint ``Bob_FP``, Alice will detect in step 5 that Bob's "vc-request" from step 3 had the wrong key (Bob-MITM) and the protocol terminates unsuccessfully.
+       Since this message contains Bob's true key fingerprint ``Bob_FP``, Alice will detect in step 5 that Bob's "vc-request" from step 3 had the wrong key (Bob-MITM) and the protocol terminates unsuccessfully.

 Open Questions